bneil/bneil.github.io/content/post/2021-04-15-wasm-and-webmentions.md

 to regale my coworkers with.
 The end result of that project can be [found here](https://danny-devito.acererak.workers.dev/).

 Looks like ive got my night planned.

+## O_O

+On looking through the documentation some more, looks like its as easy as signing into [webmentions.io](https://webmention.io/) and signing in.
+Although I still have to figure out how to retrieve the mentions and report them on this site...